vsivsi/meteor-file-collection/README.md

 *   CORS/Cordova support via the ability to define custom HTTP OPTIONS request handlers
 *   Global and per-request file upload size limits via the new `maxUploadSize` option
-*   Added ability to add static custom HTTP headers to all responses served by file-collection

 Additional changes are detailed in the HISTORY file.